tarcinapp/entity-persistence-gateway/readme.md

 **Note:** Role-based field masking remains in effect.
 Even if clients make specific requests or use field sets, they will be unable to view certain fields unless they have the necessary authorization.

 ### Default Field Set
-You can define a default field set configuration which applies to all findAll, findById and create operations.
+You can define a default field set configuration which applies to targeted record type (entity, list, reaction) findAll, findById and create operations.
 Default field set can be configured as follows:
-`app.defaultFieldset:unmanaged`
+`app.defaultFieldset.lists:unmanaged`
+`app.defaultFieldset.entities:unmanaged`
+`app.defaultFieldset.reactions:unmanaged`

 ## Saved Queries
 A query parameter string can be configured to shorten the long list of commonly used queries.
 Context variables such as `userId`, `now` can be used while building queries.
 You can use `query` context variable to access other query parameters to build new query to the backend.